CorentinB/DeepSort/README.md

 Then, download the latest DeepSort release from https://github.com/CorentinB/DeepSort/releases

-Unzip your release, rename it `deepsort` and make it executable with:
+Unzip your release, rename it `DeepSort` and make it executable with:
 ```
-chmod +x deepsort
+chmod +x DeepSort
 ```

 # Usage